Cooking Merit Badge Answers: Requirements 3–7 (Part 2/2)

 • Avoiding food waste by planning effectively.

-• Making sure that the cooking did not attract wild animals by straining and packing out food waste.
+• Making sure that cooking did not attract wild animals by straining and packing out food waste.

-Trail and backpacking meals
+Trail and Backpacking Meals

 6b) Create a shopping list for your meals, showing the amount of food needed to prepare and serve each meal, and the cost for each meal.